aelfric/ncfl-livedocs/speech.md

 #### Protest Procedures

-If someone has a question regarding a protest, they can either contact the Speech Tab Room directly, through the text line at {{speech_phone}} or [{{speech_email}}](email).
+If someone has a question regarding a protest, they can contact the Speech Tab Room directly, through the text line at {{speech_phone}} or [{{speech_email}}](email).